xeladu/task_reminder/README.md

 - Storage on local device
 - No data collection

+## Apps

+You need to download the code and the compile the app yourself.
+Connect your device and run the command `flutter build apk` (Android) or `flutter build ios` (iOS) followed by a `flutter run`.
+The app will be deployed on your phone and is ready to use.
+More information can be found [here](https://docs.flutter.dev/get-started/test-drive?tab=terminal).

 ## History

 The app was initially developed during a blog series documenting the implementation process of a Flutter application from scratch.
 The original code is still available as well as all related blog posts.
 If you are interested, check out the [original repository](https://github.com/xeladu/flutter_task_reminder).